-Meghan Markle & Prince Harry's Royal Family Outing Is Their First Post-Documentary
+Meghan Markle & Prince Harry’s Outing With The Royal Family Is Their First Post-Documentary

 Meghan, Duchess of Sussex and Prince Harry, Duke of Sussex honored those who lost their lives in war at a Remembrance Day ceremony in London on Sunday, Nov.
 10. Meghan and Harry’s latest outing is their first with the royal family since their ITV documentary, Harry & Meghan: An African Journey, aired in mid-October.
 At the war memorial The Cenotaph, Meghan and Harry joined Queen Elizabeth II, Kate, Duchess of Cambridge, Prince William, Duke of Cambridge, Camilla, Duchess of Cornwall, and more to honor the veterans of World War I.